snowplow-archive/snowplow.github.com/_posts/2016-05-22-iglu-r4-epaulettes-released.md

 Iglu Core has been designed around Snowplow and Iglu's own requirements, but we expect the library will be useful to external implementors as well.

-Typically you won't have to learn the details of the Scala Iglu Core's type classes, since we are also providing complete implementations for popular Scala JSON libraries including [Json4s][json4s] and [Circe][circe].
+Typically you won't have to learn the details of the Scala Iglu Core's type classes, since we are also providing complete implementations for popular Scala JSON libraries, starting with [xxx] [xxx] and [yyy] [yyy].

-Instead you can just include the appropriate implementation as a dependency in your project (the artifacts are available in Maven Central):
+Just include the appropriate implementation as a dependency in your project (the artifacts are available in Maven Central):

 {% highlight scala %}